Readings

 :%!xxd -rOn some platforms where

-is not available, you may try to use od
+xxd is not available, you may try to use od (octal dumping program) command like this.

 :%!od -A d -x

-For more about od
+For more about od, refer the following

-Confirm and change current encoding in vi
+Confirm and change current encoding in vi editor

-open, you can confirm the encoding used to display the current text of file with the following command.
+With vi open, you can confirm the encoding used to display the current text of file with the following command.

 :set encoding?

-If the current coding is not proper with the file to read, you can change the encoding using set encoding
+If the current coding is not proper with the file to read, you can change the encoding using set encoding command like the following.

 :set encoding utf-8

-The above sample is when changing to utf-8
+The above sample is when changing to utf-8.

 To list available encodings, you can use the following command.